Karu Palaniappan

-Karuppaih Palaniappan, credited on-screen as Karu Palaniappan, is an Indian film director, actor, and television host who works in the Tamil film industry.
-He has also hosted the show Thamizha Thamizha on Zee Tamil.
+Karu Palaniappan is an Indian film director, actor, and television host who works in the Tamil film industry.
+He has also hosted the show Thamizha Thamizha on Zee Thamizh.

 Biography

-Palaniappan hails from Karaikudi.
-His parents are Chinna Karuppaiya and Thirumathi Naagammai, and Palaniappan is the eldest among their three children.
+Palaniappan hails from Karaikudi and is the eldest among their three children.
+Politician turned actor Pala.
+Karuppiah is his paternal uncle.

 Books appealed to Palaniappan right from childhood.
-His father Chinna Karuppiah, a trader, is an ardent reader.
+His father is a trader and an ardent reader.
 He showed interest in reading classics of popular writers like Kannadasan, Jayakanthan, and Ashokamitran.
 Following the saying ‘Like father like son’, Palaniappan inherited this ‘love of reading’ from his father right from childhood.

 Palaniappan's passion for reading books spread its wings to learning languages, writing, acting and elocution.
 His innate style of starting midway through a debate and expressing his thoughts with eloquence, charismatically grabbing the attention of the audience and keeping them spellbound, winning their applause and admiration presented him with countless trophies, certificates and accolades.

 After his schooling in Madurai Seventh Day Adventist, Palaniappan studied English Literature in the renowned American College, Madurai (undergrad) and mastered in Literature in Madurai Thiyagaraja College.
 His intense pursuit of Tamil literature secured him the covetable student training course in Vikatan Group of Magazines.

 Palaniappan sustained reading and movie-watching with zest and zeal created an affiliation to cinema within himself, thus inspiring his first toddler steps into Kollywood in 1994.
 Though he is acclaimed as director Parthiban's protégé, Palaniappan worked under two other directors.
-With Parthiban, he worked in Pullakuttikaran and Housefull.
+With Parthiban, he worked in Pullakuttikaran and House Full.
 His grey cells contributed to director Dharani's stories that did not get transformed into films in the sandwiched time frame between the latter's films Edhirum Pudhirum and Dhill.
-He worked under director Ezhil in Thulladha Manamum Thullum, Pennin Manathai Thottu, and Poovellam Un Vasam.
+He worked under director Ezhil in Thullatha Manamum Thullum, Pennin Manathai Thottu, and Poovellam Un Vasam.

 Career

+Directing

 Palaniappan's directorial debut was Parthiban Kanavu, starring Srikanth and Sneha.
 The film become one of the biggest hits of the year.
-Palaniappan's second film, Sivappathigaram, starring Vishal, released in 2006 and fared well at the box office.
-His 2008 film Pirivom Santhippom got major attention of the family audience.
+Palaniappan's second film, Sivappathigaram, starring Vishal, released in 2006.
+His 2008 film Pirivom Santhippom, received positive reviews.
 His fourth directorial film, Mandhira Punnagai, saw him making his debut as a hero.
 His second film with Srikanth called Sadhurangam, was finished in 2006 and remained unreleased for a long time.
 At last, the film released in 2011.
-Srikanth's character in the film was named after Thirupathisamy, Palaniappan's close friend who died in 2001.
-He directed the 2013 film Jannal Oram, a remake of the Malayalam film Ordinary.
+Srikanth's character in the film was named after Thirupathisamy, a film director and Palaniappan's close friend who died in 2001.
+Palaniappan later directed the 2013 film Jannal Oram, a remake of the Malayalam film Ordinary.

+Acting

+Palaniappan started his acting career playing uncredited roles in films such as House Full, Thullatha Manamum Thullum, and Pennin Manathai Thottu.
+He made his lead debut in his film Mandhira Punnagai, where he played the protagonist.
 2019 saw him acting in a negative role in the movie Natpe Thunai.
+In 2022, he played the lead role in Kallan, a supporting role in D Block, and an antagonistic role in Nadhi.
+He acted in a supporting role in the 2023 film Yaadhum Oore Yaavarum Kelir.